 Croatia joined the EU in 2013 and became one of the eurozone's newest members in January 2023, replacing the kuna with the euro.
-For UK sellers, the euro adoption is genuinely useful — it means the €150 threshold applies directly without any currency conversion complexity, and price transparency with Croatian customers is straightforward.
+For UK sellers, the euro adoption is still genuinely useful — you can price, communicate VAT amounts, and check the €150 IOSS ceiling without any currency conversion.
+But note the change on 1 July 2026: the EU abolished the €150 customs duty exemption, so €150 no longer marks a duty-free zone.
 Post-Brexit, UK parcels enter Croatia as third-country imports, and with a 25% VAT rate, the on-delivery charge is among the higher ones in the EU.

 Croatia's VAT rate: 25%